• Rules don't change how people write. Contrasts do.

 Samer: You’re right, and I said this in our previous talk: it begins with us.
 We Palestinians are also just one leader away from a breakthrough.
 We lack our own Ben-Gurion — someone who knows how to build the institutions of a Palestinian state, who understands when force is necessary and when diplomacy is necessary.

 Boris: Right — and earlier you mentioned Hamas’s attacks in the 1990s.
 Earlier you spoke about Hamas attacks in the 90s.
 But it’s not only a “Palestinian Ben-Gurion” we need.
 We also needed someone like Menachem Begin.
 Remember when the Altalena arrived?
 Begin’s people were shelled; they suffered.
 But Begin said: “We bow our heads.
 There will be no civil war.
 Now we have a state.”
-There is a monument in Tel Aviv with a song that says, “We sought brothers and received a shell,” and still — he prevented civil war.
+There is a monument in Tel Aviv with a song that says, “We dreamed of brothers-in-arms, and instead we met the fire of the cannon.” and still — he prevented civil war.

 Samer: Israel had both Ben-Gurion and Begin.
 And you had another stroke of luck: after the Yom Kippur War, during the years leading up to the peace with Egypt, you had Begin — a right-wing leader, devoted to the Land of Israel, the man who built settlements in Sinai — who then dismantled those same settlements for peace.
 He and Rabin both knew how to make the hard decisions.